jpverkamp/blog/content/programming/wombat-ide/2012-09-09-generating-voronoi-diagrams.md

 - Java
 - Scheme
 ---
 I was playing with [image library]({{< ref "2012-02-18-wombat-ide-updated-tree-and-image-libraries.md" >}}) and started to think about more ways that I could generate images.
 One idea that came to mind was to generate a bunch of colored points on the image and then color every other pixel based on which seed point was closest.
-Turns out, that's exactly what a {{< wikipedia "Voronoi diagram" >}}is...
-The Wikipedia article at least says that Voronoi diagrams can be traced back at least to {{< wikipedia "Descartes" >}}in 1644, so I guess at least I'm in good company. :smile:
+Turns out, that's exactly what a [[wiki:Voronoi diagram]]()is...
+The Wikipedia article at least says that Voronoi diagrams can be traced back at least to [[wiki:Descartes]]()in 1644, so I guess at least I'm in good company. :smile:

 <!--more-->